Peptides Vietnam LogoPeptides Vietnam

 Q: Is generic Tirzepatide the same as Mounjaro?

 A: The active molecule is identical.
 The difference is that branded Mounjaro goes through strict pharmaceutical manufacturing and regulatory oversight.
-Research-grade Tirzepatide varies in quality by supplier, which is why COA verification is essential.
+Research-grade Tirzepatide varies in quality by supplier, which is why COA verification matters.
 See the full Mounjaro vs research-grade comparison for Vietnam buyers.

 Q: Should I choose Tirzepatide or Retatrutide?